-LG currently has no plans for G2 Google Play editionAlex Wagner - Deputy Managing Editor, News Desk
+LG currently has no plans for G2 Google Play editionAlex Wagner - Editorial Director of News and Content

 Yesterday LG officially took the wraps off of its new flagship smartphone, the G2, and confirmed that the device will launch on all four major U.S. carriers.
 Unfortunately for folks that like the G2 but also happen to enjoy vanilla Android, one shop that LG doesn't currently plan on utilizing is Google's Play Store.